Technologicat/unpythonic/doc/features.md

 The constructor `sym` produces an ***interned symbol***.
 Whenever (in the same process) **the same name** is passed to the `sym` constructor, it gives **the same object instance**.
 Even unpickling a symbol that has the same name produces the same `sym` object instance as any other `sym` with that name.

 Thus a `sym` behaves like a Lisp symbol.
 Technically speaking, it's like a zen-minimalistic [Scheme/Racket symbol](https://stackoverflow.com/questions/8846628/what-exactly-is-a-symbol-in-lisp-scheme), since Common Lisp [stuffs all sorts of additional cruft in symbols](https://www.cs.cmu.edu/Groups/AI/html/cltl/clm/node27.html).
-If you insist on emulating that, note a `sym` is just a Python object, even though its instantiation logic plays by somewhat unusual rules.
+If you insist on emulating that, note a `sym` is just a Python object you could customize in the usual ways, even though its instantiation logic plays by somewhat unusual rules.

 #### Gensym